 Resting on the base on the right is the milk frother.
 The milk frother has 3 different frothing modes: latte, cappuccino, and cold froth.
 The frother uses fresh milk and allows you to use any of your favorite milk options like cow’s, almond or coconut milk.

-The Keurig K-Cafe retails for $179.99 and is available exclusively on Amazon.
+The Keurig K-Cafe retails for $179.99 and is available in black and silver.

 EASE OF USE

-There are no surprises here.
-If you want a regular cup of coffee, you insert the k-cup, push the coffee button, choose desired cup size and press the K button to brew.
+To make a regular cup of coffee, insert one regular k-cup, push the coffee button, choose desired cup size and press the K button to brew.
+It’s just like using any other k-cup brewer.
 You also have the option for a stronger brew by pushing the “strong” button.

 To make a latte or a cappuccino, add fresh milk up to the cappuccino/latte line and select frothing mode.
-Next, insert the k-cup and choose the latte&capp option and press the large K button to brew.
-When you’re done, quickly rinse the pitcher with hot water and mild detergent, or put it in the dishwasher.
+Then, insert the k-cup and choose the latte&capp option and press the large K button to brew.

 For an iced latte, fill a pitcher with fresh milk and press cold froth.
 Brew one k-cup at latte&capp setting directly over ice and add frothed milk.